ha1tch/unxgo/README.md

 UxnGo is a Go implementation of the Uxn virtual machine.
 Uxn is a minimalist stack-based virtual machine designed for small, portable computing systems.

+With many thanks to [Hundred Rabbits](https://100r.co/site/uxn.html) for their inspiring, delicate, and beautifully precise work.

 ## Overview

 The Uxn virtual machine is a stack-based computer with the following characteristics: